What Should You Know Before Traveling To Egypt

 I experienced that there are many extra tickets and charges for various tourist attractions.
 And most of them are not up to the mark.
 Charges for the Royal Mummy exhibit in Cairo, entry fee for burial chambers of pyramids, and photography permit in the Valley of Kings are unnecessary expenses that you could skip.
 If you do not wish to miss any of it, consider an additional of 30%-40% charges over others.

-Choose cab and tour carefully
+Choose tour and cab carefully

-My travel decision to Egypt was booking with a local tour as I went on a solo trip.
+My travel decision to Egypt was booking with a local tour and packages as I went on a solo trip.
 If you are planning family travel, you can explore the tour on your own or book packages as well.

 Traffic in Egypt is troublesome, so do not think of renting and driving your cars.
 Instead, get a reasonable Uber with professional drivers who can guide you to the best tourist attractions, timings, and nearby restaurants.